5. Controllers

 docker ps

-This just ensures that docker is running with the PostgreSQL container (if you're working your way through the book you make have stopped Docker)
+This just ensures that docker is running with the PostgreSQL container (if you're working your way through the book you may have stopped Docker)

 If Docker Desktop or your container is not started, do so before typing: